 University Registration for Returning Students

 Returning students are not required to confirm their attendance in person but do need to register online.
-Online registration will open from 10th August 2017.
+Online registration will open from mid-August 2018.
 To register on-line please go to the Student Services website and log on with your username and password.
 If you cannot access the website, contact the IT Service Desk: or phone: 0115 95 16677

 Full details about University registration is available on the University's Student Services webpage.